A law firm's offices, stone facade and a street-level entrance

 ABA Model Rule 1.6(a) requires attorneys to hold client information in confidence.
 Rule 1.6(c) requires "reasonable efforts to prevent the inadvertent or unauthorized disclosure" of that information.
 Multiple state bar ethics opinions have addressed whether transmitting client data to cloud AI providers satisfies this standard.
 The recurring concern: once data leaves the firm's infrastructure, the attorney's ability to control its handling depends entirely on a vendor's privacy policy and contractual commitments - not on the firm's own security measures.

-This is not a theoretical risk.
-It is the mechanical reality of how cloud AI works.
+This is the mechanical reality of how cloud AI works, not a theoretical risk.
 Every API call is a data transmission.
 Every data transmission is a potential privilege question.

 Attorney-Client Privilege